|Get the Latest News|

 In early 2011, the committee focused on raising awareness of Immigration as a Moral Issue, with activities that included a sermon, a film showing, a 5-week adult education class, 3 recommended books, attendance at a UUSJ immigration forum, congregation-wide discussions, and adopting a Statement of Conscience.

 Ongoing activities of the committee span a range of social justice issues including environmental causes, housing and homelessness, community outreach, peacemaking, and global partnerships.
 Read more…

 Several times during the year, the Social Justice Committee organizes volunteer efforts for the entire congregation.
-Every October we participate in National Make-a-Difference Day by working on several volunteer projects organized by Volunteer Fairfax.
 We organize Accotink participation in rallies downtown for efforts such as stopping genocide, supporting reproduction rights, or other issues of significant importance to the congregation.
 We occasionally hold volunteer days at the church or other locations, associated with special holidays.
 We participate in the Burke CROP Walk every year in November to help the neediest members of society locally and around the world.